jayzhewang/StreetSweepSF/readme.md

 }
 ```

-<p>When the user activates how many hours ahead to be reminded, chrome alerts are created on a persistent set interval, chrome notifications listens for alarms and are created when the current time matches the criteria for notifications.</p>
+<p>When the user activates alerts and the numbers hours ahead to be reminded of, chrome alarms are created, and persists on a 2 minutes interval in the chrome background page.
+Chrome notifications listens for alarms and are automatically created when the current time matches the criteria for desktop notifications.
+Chrome alarms and the corresponding notification are cleared once 20 minutes have passed after the initial alert.</p>

 ```javascript
 if(difference < (hoursBefore + 0.166) &&